anojht/mediawiki/README.md

 container, it will be created automatically upon container startup, provided that the `MEDIAWIKI_DB_USER` specified has the necessary permissions to create it.

+For easy acces to configuration and to persist your uploads and changes, mount the following container paths to your host:
+`-v '/your-host-path/wiki':'/var/www/html':'rw'`
+`-v '/your-host-path/apache2':'/etc/apache2':'rw'`
+`-v '/your-host-path/parsoid':'/etc/mediawiki/parsoid':'rw'`

 To use with an external database server, use `MEDIAWIKI_DB_HOST` (along with `MEDIAWIKI_DB_USER` and `MEDIAWIKI_DB_PASSWORD` if necessary):